 If you are not sure where to start contributing, you can review our list of suggested topics.

-If you write and contribute a full topic, we will put your name (or company’s name) at the top of the page, right under the title, and link it to your blog or website!
-We will also add your picture and a link to your Github account on the Top recent contributors page.
+If you write and contribute a full topic, we will put your name (or your company’s name) at the top of the page right under the title, and link it to your blog or website!
+We will also add your picture and a link to your GitHub account on the Top recent contributors page.

 Refer to the Magento Contributor Agreement for detailed information about licensing.
-All contributors are required to submit a click-through form to agree to the terms.
+All contributors are required to submit the form and agree to the terms.

 Focus on the content and on creating useful information for your fellow Magento developers and community members.
 Don’t forget to review your work for typos, formatting errors, or sentences that need clarifying before opening a pull request.